kyleyuen/profolio/README.md

 │
 ├── index.html # Main HTML file
-├── style.css # CSS stylesheet with all styles and animations └── assets/ # (Optional) Images, icons, and other assets
+├── style.css # CSS stylesheet with all styles and animations
 ```

 ## Installation